Dazzle (video recorder): History

 The Dazzle line of video recorders was introduced in 1997 by L.A.
 Vision, Inc., a Silicon Valley start-up founded by Paul Jain, who had previously founded a string of graphics card companies including Paradise Systems, Video Seven, and Media Vision.
 The initial line of Dazzle recorders used an MPEG-1 encoder/decoder chip by C-Cube Microsystems to digitize the analog input, interfacing with the computer via a parallel port cable.
 The maximum resolution and frame rate that the Dazzle could encode video at was 352×240 pixels at 30 fps.
 L.A.
 Vision had inked their deal with C-Cube in September 1997; within two months, the Dazzle line was available on the market, by which point the company had renamed themselves to Dazzle Multimedia.
 Dazzle Multimedia also sold an internal, PCI-card version of the Dazzle, under the name Snazzi.
 Dazzle Multimedia was acquired in majority by SCM Microsystems, a German-American technology company, in 1999.

 The first Dazzle recorder to support USB was the Digital Video Creator (DVC) 50 and 80 models, first released in March 2001.
 The DVC 80 was capable of recording both video and audio via RCA and S-video, while the more inexpensive DVC 50 was capable of recording only video.
 Owing to their USB 1.1 interface, these Dazzle video recorders captured video at much lower resolutions than contemporary offerings which used FireWire, although they were still capable of capturing video at a stable 30 fps.

 In October 2003, Pinnacle Systems acquired the rights to manufacture and market Dazzle hardware from SCM Microsystems.
 Pinnacle was in turn acquired by Avid Technology in 2005.
 The Dazzle was then sold under both the Avid and Pinnacle names across various products.
 In the late 2000s, Avid updated the Dazzle line to support USB 2.0, allowing it to capture at native NTSC video resolutions.

-In 2012, Alludo (formerly Corel) acquired Pinnacle from Avid.
-As of April 2022, Alludo continues to sell products under the Dazzle family.
+In 2012, Corel acquired Pinnacle from Avid.
+As of April 2022, Corel continues to sell products under the Dazzle family.